lTinchl/Xel-Launcher/README.md

 - [Warfarin Wiki](https://endfieldtools.dev/) · [Endfield Tools](https://endfieldtools.dev/) · [终末地一图流](https://ef.yituliu.cn/)

 ## Disclaimer
+- This project is an unofficial tool and has no affiliation with Hypergryph or any of its affiliated organizations/groups/studios.
+Game images and data copyrights belong to their respective owners.
-This tool does not upload your account files to the internet — it is used solely for local file replacement.
-Please use at your own discretion if you have concerns about account security.
-The developer bears no responsibility for any consequences resulting from the use of this tool.
+- This tool will not upload your account files or login credentials to the internet; it only works on the local client.
+Please use it with caution if you are concerned about account security.
+Users are solely responsible for any consequences arising from the use of this tool.